Wed21Nov20188:30 amRowley Mile Conference Centre, Newmarket

 Immigration and Employment are very current and related hot topics.
 BackupHR and DavidsonMorris Solicitors are joining forces to discuss the impact of Brexit on your ability to retain and recruit EU nationals, as well as looking at the wider immigration landscape for employing non-UK nationals.
 We will focus on how you can assist your affected workforce (and their families), so that the Organisation and employees are ready for when the final proposals are agreed and enforced.

 Immigration rules are complex and subject to frequent amendment.
 However, there are immigration provisions which you can use, especially lesser known immigration rules and proposed changes to the law, which could have a positive impact on retaining and recruiting your workforce.

 We will also provide some practical guidance on the related employment issues and documentation that you also need to consider in a rapidly changing environment, and the costs/penalties for getting it wrong.

 We are delighted that our keynote speaker is Anne Morris, a leading immigration lawyer.
 Anne will provide genuine insight into this complicated area of law, as well as offering real solutions on what to do.
 This seminar will be very engaging, and we encourage you to bring along your questions.

 Tue30Apr20198:30 amRowley Mile Conference Centre, Newmarket

-Course content will involve what is really meant by good two-way communication skills, influencing skills especially our bosses, dealing quickly with difficult situations and people (conflict resolution).
+We will cover what is really meant by regular and open two-way communication skills, influencing skills (including bosses), managing boundaries and tips on how to deal with difficult situations and people (conflict resolution).

 Wed13Nov20198:30 amRowley Mile Conference Centre, Newmarket

-Course content will include the dangers of presenteeism, the benefits of return to work meetings work, and the importance of focusing on small scale but high impact well-being initiatives, seeing as mental health and stress combined is the number one reason why people are off sick these days.
+Course content will include the dangers of presenteeism, the benefits of return to work meetings, and the importance of focusing on small scale, but high impact well-being initiatives, seeing as mental health and stress combined is the number one reason why people are off sick these days.